Moses Ben Maimon Synagogue

 The Moses Ben Maimon Synagogue (كنيس موسى بن ميمون; בית הכנסת משה בן מימון) is a synagogue located in Abu Dhabi, United Arab Emirates within the Abrahamic Family House interfaith complex alongside a mosque and a Catholic church.
-The synagogue was officially opened on 16 February 2023 and is named after the 12th century Jewish philosopher Moses Ben Maimon.
-The synagogue is the first public synagogue in the United Arab Emirates.
+The synagogue was officially opened on 16 February 2023 and is named after the 12th century Jewish philosopher Moses ben Maimon.
+It is the first public synagogue in the United Arab Emirates.

 History

-The idea for the Abrahamic Family House, which includes the Imam Al-Tayeb Mosque, was announced on 5 February 2019, by Sheikh Abdullah bin Zayed, the Minister of Foreign Affairs and International Co-operation, during a meeting of the Higher Committee of Human Fraternity at the New York Public Library.
+The idea for the Abrahamic Family House, which includes the Imam Al-Tayeb Mosque, was announced on 5 February 2019 by Sheikh Abdullah bin Zayed, the Minister of Foreign Affairs and International Co-operation, during a meeting of the Higher Committee of Human Fraternity at the New York Public Library.
 The goal of the Abrahamic Family House is to promote interfaith understanding and dialogue between different religions.

-The synagogue is named after the 12th-century Jewish scholar, physician and astronomer, Moses Ben Maimon (commonly known as Maimonides) who lived in Morocco and Egypt.
+The synagogue is named after the 12th-century Jewish scholar, physician and astronomer Moses Ben Maimon (commonly known as Maimonides), who lived in Morocco and Egypt.
 He was one of the most prolific and influential Torah scholars of the Middle Ages and was a doctor by profession.
-Maimonides was born in Córdoba, Spain in 1135, spent 12 years traveling before settling in Cairo, where he lived for the rest of his life, teaching and writing about Judaism.
+Maimonides was born in Córdoba, Spain, in 1135 and spent 12 years travelling before settling in Cairo, where he lived for the rest of his life, teaching and writing about Judaism.
 He died in Cairo in 1204.

 The opening ceremony of the Moses Ben Maimon Synagogue was attended by members of the Jewish community in Abu Dhabi, as well as government officials and other religious leaders.
-Rabbi Yehuda Sarna, the chief rabbi of the Moses Ben Maimon Synagogue, opened the event and cantor Alex Peterfreund led the congregants through a series of verses.
+Rabbi Yehuda Sarna, the chief rabbi of the Moses Ben Maimon Synagogue, opened the event and cCntor Alex Peterfreund led the congregants through a series of verses.
 Sarna then invited Rabbi Levi Duchman, the first resident rabbi of the United Arab Emirates and head of Chabad in the UAE, to recite a Jewish prayer in Hebrew for the leaders and government of the UAE.
 The same prayer was also delivered in Arabic by Rabbi Yosef Hamdi, the leader of the small Jewish Yemenite community in Abu Dhabi that was rescued two years earlier by the Emirati government.